 In term itself, we can tell the difference right away:

 Black, of the very darkest color, owing to the absence of or complete absorption of light; the opposite of white.

-Dark, (of a color or object) not reflecting much light; approaching black in shade.
+Dark, (of color or object) not reflecting much light; approaching black in shade.

-In term, it easy to tell the difference between black and dark.
-But visually, it hard and even next to impossible.
+In terms, it is easy to tell the difference between black and dark.
+But visually, it is hard and even next to impossible.

 Black and Dark in Photography

-Check the image below, If you look closely you can tell that there is a different on left and right.
+Check the image below, If you look closely you can tell that there is a difference on left and right.
 One of them is black and the other is dark.

 Tell me which one is dark and which one is black?
 Left or Right?

 If you think the left one is black and the right one is dark, you are correct.
-This one is quite easy because you can actually see the line that separated the image into two part.
-It’s another story when we looking at a photograph.
-Check out the photo below and tell me is the pointed part of the photo is black or dark?
+This one is quite easy because you can actually see the line that separated the image into two-part.
+It’s another story when we look at a photograph.
+Check out the photo below and tell me if the pointed part of the photo is black or dark?

 In photography, it is quite hard to tell the difference between black and dark.